Meatwo310/applied-sorting/README.md

-🎉 Thank you for over 50k downloads! 🎉
+🔥 Thank you for over 100k downloads on CurseForge! 🔥
 ~~I'll port to 1.21.1 soon™︎~~ Finally ported!
 Thanks to [mochi_753](https://www.curseforge.com/members/mochi_753/)!